pocomane/brewed-in-the-apocalypse/bita.md

 # Handle the uncertain - scenarist move

-Most of the move are presented in the relative sections for the scenarist and the players; however we want discuss in this dedicated section a scenarist move that is central for all the game, and quite articulate.
+Most of the move are presented in the relative sections for the scenarist and the protagonists; however we want discuss in this dedicated section a scenarist move that is central for all the game, and quite articulate.

-__Handle the uncertain__ when a player move with the "If you have to roll" prescription is triggered, you perform the following steps in order:
+__Handle the uncertain__ when a protagonist move with the "If you have to roll" prescription is triggered, you perform the following steps in order:

 1. Decide if you can skip the roll.
-2. Let the player roll with the right modifier.
+2. Let the protagonist roll with the right modifier.
-3. Wait the player does what the move demands.
+3. Wait the protagonist does what the move demands.
 4. Tell the consequences.

 This kind of moves represent character actions whose consequences have some degree